Cities / Doha / Etqan Global Academy

 Voice from parents is generally positive on the IB leadership team, the bilingual model and the welcoming kindergarten and primary feel.
 The thinner spots show up in support staffing, with one teacher account flagging that counsellor capacity for behaviour support has not always kept pace with growth.
 Best fit for Qatari and Arab families who want the IB academic frame without losing weight on Arabic and national identity.

-• The public parent review pool is essentially empty.
-International Schools Database, SchoolBrowse and International School Advisor either return zero parent reviews or no usable narrative, despite the school enrolling around 1,850 students.
+- The public parent review pool is essentially empty.
+Several schools-listing and advisory sites either return zero parent reviews or no usable narrative, despite the school enrolling around 1,850 students.

-• Substantive signal sits on the staff side and is sharply negative.
-Glassdoor carries 14 reviews including titles such as "Stay Away (3rd Grade & Up)" and "This is not a school".
+- Substantive signal sits on the staff side and is sharply negative.
+Teachers have left 14 reviews including titles such as "Stay Away (3rd Grade & Up)" and "This is not a school".
 One reviewer described working there as "an absolute nightmare" that "felt like psychological warfare".

-• One review described the school as "a family business managed by people with zero academic experience" and questioned how it maintains MOE accreditation.
+- One reviewer described the school as "a family business managed by people with zero academic experience" and questioned how it maintains MOE accreditation.

-• two prospective international teachers asked openly about "etqan global academy in Doha" and received no answers, suggesting limited inside knowledge in those forums.
+- Two prospective international teachers asked openly about "etqan global academy in Doha" and received no answers, suggesting limited inside knowledge among those who responded.

 Accreditations